hydrobeam/website/content/manim/OpenGL_Guide.md

 ## Main Flags

 - `--renderer=opengl`
-  -  The principal flag to use the opengl renderer.
+  -  The principal flag to use the OpenGL renderer.
   - `-p`**must** be passed to activate the interactive window
 - `--write_to_movie` produces an mp4 file.
   - Moving the camera via the interactive window **will** impact the mp4 produced.